shufflrr/userguide/src/presentations-troubleshooting.md

 <a name="unsupported"></a>
 #### 3. Unsupported File Types
-Supported file types are: .pptx, .ppsx, .docx, .pdf .xlsx, .jpg, .png, .bmp, .gif, .mp4, .avi, .wmv, .mov.
-Other file types (if they are not a security risk, such as .exe) can be stored, such as .psd or .ai, but not scanned for search or used in presentations.
-Some unsupported file formats, when used in presentations, will break the editing function.
+Supported file types are: *.pptx, .ppsx, .docx, .pdf .xlsx, .jpg, .png, .bmp, .gif, .mp4, .avi, .wmv, .mov*.
+Some additional file types can be stored but not used.
+If you need to store an unsupported file in Shufflrr so that people can access it, but it isn't uploading in the current file format, try zipping it into a .zip file and uploading that.

+Some unsupported file formats, when used in presentations (such as TIFFs), will break the editing function.

 **Suggestion**: Using supported file formats is recommended.